xtuml/mc/doc/notes/10204_pyrsl2_int.md

 for this work.
 E.g. `ln -s ~/git/mc/arc arc` in your `tools/mc` folder.
 7.1.6 Compile GPS Watch with MC-3020.
 7.1.7 Copy the generated `src` directory somewhere safe.
-7.1.8 Compare the src from steps 7.1.3 and 7.1.7 to ensure they equivalence.
+7.1.8 Compare the src from steps 7.1.3 and 7.1.7 to ensure equivalence.

 7.2 More Models
 Some of the steps above can be automated for a larger set of models.